Debt Management Plans

 - DMPs are often considered to be a flexible debt solution.
 This means that, should you have a good relationship with your creditors, your arrangement can adapt to suit your needs or changing circumstances.
 This could allow for any temporary drops in income, or faster repayments of larger amounts, should your circumstances improve.

 Despite these benefits, Debt Management Plans are not ideal for all situations.
-There are many disadvantages which can make it undesirable:
+There are a few disadvantages which can make it undesirable:

 - Unlike with a Trust Deed, or an IVA, there is no set time limitations and you will not be able to write off any of your debts.
 This means it may take many years to pay off your debts.